Global firms leave Myanmar office block with military ties

 “Sule Square has big-name tenants that continue to lease office space in the building, indirectly supporting the army,” Justice for Myanmar said in a report in which it identified 18 of the tenants.

 Reuters approached all of the companies named in the report.
-Of the seven that said they had moved or were reviewing office plans, two cited the military link.
-Others cited various reasons including business prospects.
+Of the eight that said they had moved or were reviewing office plans, two cited the military link.
+Others cited various reasons including business prospects and staff safety.

 Business has collapsed in the Southeast Asian country since a Feb.
 1 coup that prompted widespread protests and strikes, during which the army has killed hundreds of civilians and arrested thousands.